kkinnebrew/clementine/docs/Getting Started.md

 </body>
 ```

-We see we haven't really changed the markup much, only renamed some components to make it more reusable.
+We haven't really changed much of the markup, we've only renamed some components to make them more reusable.
 Now we can implement our reusable view controllers.
 We can even go a step further and abstract our search field into a simple text field, since our controller doesn't care one way or another if our field is a `<input type="search" />` or a `<input type="text" />`.

-The **ViewController** class gives us another helper function to clean our code of repetitive behaviors.
-Implementing the `getBindings()` method to return a JSON object of event bindings requires us to no longer override the `onDidAppear()` and `onWillDisappear()` methods.
-This method should return an object keyed by either the *data-name* or selector of the view/element to be bound to, and the event names to be bound.
-Passing true as a value to an event key will automatically search for a method on the class in the form `onBlank()`.
-Instead, passing a string of the actual callback name can be done for custom named callbacks.
-Additionally, the 'target' selector will match the `this.target` object itself.
+The **ViewController** class gives us many helper functions to clean our code of repetitive behaviors.
+The `getBindings()` method can be used to organize all the event bindings of the view controller so we no longer need to override the `onDidAppear()` and `onWillDisappear()` methods.

+This method should return an object keyed by either the *data-name* value or selector of the view/element to be bound to.
+As a value it will take an object keyed by event names, where passing true as a value to an event key will automatically map to a method in the form `onBlank()`.
+Instead, you can also pass the name of the actual callback as a string instead of the boolean, if the callback does not follow that convention.

+*Using 'target' as a selector will match the `this.target` object itself.*

+We've abstracted and refactored our prior views to be the following.

 ```js
 var InputFieldController = ViewController.extend({